-Other databases like MySQL, Oracle, and DB2 implement a feature called "Loose indexscan" or "Index Skip Scan" or “Skip Scan” to speed up the performance of queries like this.
+Other databases like MySQL, Oracle, and DB2 implement a feature called "Loose indexscan," "Index Skip Scan," or “Skip Scan” to speed up the performance of queries like this.

-When a database has a feature like "Skip Scan", it can incrementally jump from one ordered value to the next without reading all of the rows in between.
-Without support for this feature, the database engine has to scan the entire ordered index and then deduplicate at the end – which is a much slower process.
+When a database has a feature like "Skip Scan," it can incrementally jump from one ordered value to the next without reading all of the rows in between.
+Without support for this feature, the database engine has to scan the entire ordered index and then deduplicate it at the end—which is a much slower process.

 Since 2018, there have been plans to support something similar in PostgreSQL.
-(Note: We weren’t able to use this implementation directly, due to some limitations of what is possible within the Postgres extension framework.)
+(Note: We couldn’t use this implementation directly due to some limitations of what is possible within the Postgres extension framework.)

-Unfortunately, this patch wasn't included in the CommitFest for PostgreSQL 14, which means that it won't be included until PostgreSQL 15 at the earliest (i.e., no sooner than Fall 2022, at least 1.5 years from now).
+Unfortunately, this patch wasn't included in the CommitFest for PostgreSQL 14, so it won't be included until PostgreSQL 15 at the earliest (i.e., no sooner than Fall 2022, at least 1.5 years from now).

 We don’t want our users to have to wait that long.

-This means that with TimescaleDB, not only will your time-series
+This means that with Timescale, not only will your time-series

-DISTINCT queries be faster, but any other related queries you may have on normal Postgres tables will also be faster.
+DISTINCT queries be faster, but any other related queries you may have on normal PostgreSQL tables will also be faster.

 And to be clear, we love PostgreSQL.
 We employ engineers who contribute to PostgreSQL.
 We contribute to the ecosystem around PostgreSQL.
 PostgreSQL is the world’s fastest-growing database, and we are excited to support it alongside thousands of other users and contributors.

-At this point, an experienced PostgreSQL user might point out that it is already possible to get reasonably fast DISTINCT queries via RECURSIVE CTEs.
+However, if you're an experienced PostgreSQL user, you might point out that it is already possible to get reasonably fast

 WITH RECURSIVE cte AS ( (SELECT tags_id FROM cpu ORDER BY tags_id, time DESC LIMIT 1) UNION ALL SELECT ( SELECT tags_id FROM cpu WHERE tags_id > t.tags_id ORDER BY tags_id, time DESC LIMIT 1 ) FROM cte t WHERE t.tags_id IS NOT NULL ) SELECT * FROM cte LIMIT 50;